Shivangtg/Spring-Camp-25/ML/MLFinalProject_AyushYadav/Readme.md

 Approach for static gesture prediction :<br>
 1.)
 Dataset Creation:<br>
-Used mediapipe to extract 21 points on hand and stored the coordinates of all points on hand with respect to the wrist point in an csv file stored this data for all the gestures (Static\DataSetCreation.py) dataset creation is done using this script 2.)
+Used mediapipe to extract 21 points on hand and stored the coordinates of all points on hand with respect to the wrist point in an csv file stored this data for all the gestures (Static\DataSetCreation.py) dataset creation is done using this script<br>
+2.)
 Model Training :
 Trained an neural network on the created csv file (Static\datasetShuffle+Ann.ipynb) (model name is staticGestureANN5)<br>
 3.)
 Integrated the model:<br>